In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 - Our third walk is a bit predictable, but it’s got to be The Mall.
 Hopefully, the Queen will spot us out of the window and invite us in!

 2. Visit a Park

 London is home to some of the world’s most famous parks.
-For us we want to visit:
+Us, we want to visit the following:

 - Hyde Park, hopefully, we’ll be there on a Sunday so we can go to speakers corner.
-Whilst you are in Hyde Park, why not take advantage of Liberty Drives which is a charity supported by The Hyde Park Appeal.
+Whilst you are in Hyde Park, why not take advantage of Liberty Drives, a charity supported by The Hyde Park Appeal?

 - LIBERTY DRIVES is a seasonal initiative providing free tours and transportation in Hyde Park and Kensington Gardens for individuals with a disability or limited mobility (along with caregivers, friends and family) otherwise unable to enjoy a visit to the park’s 760 acres.

 - Regent’s Park and Primrose Hill, we’ll try and get up the hill to get the best panoramic views of London.

 - Kensington Gardens and Royal Park, OK, if the Queen doesn’t let us in, one of the other royals might #justsaying